reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 2. Drill down to the test level of any item

-3. Select "Delete" option in the context menu next to the selected test item.
+3. Select the "Delete" option in the context menu next to the selected test item.

 4. The warning popup will be opened.

-5. Click "Delete" button.
+5. Click the "Delete" button.

 6. The test item will be deleted from Report Portal with all related content (logs, screenshots).